 - Connected Homes

 - Smart Cities

 - Connected Health

-The end user demands pricing that matches their usage, and maintaining the status quo won’t remain an option for long.
-Competitors will attempt to disrupt traditional billing structures in every major industry, if only to acquire a larger share of the market.
-Organizations who resist this run the risk of being permanently disrupted.
+The end-user demands pricing that matches their usage, and maintaining the status quo won’t remain an option for long.
+Competitors will attempt to disrupt traditional billing structures in every major industry if only to acquire a larger share of the market.
+Organizations that resist this run the risk of being permanently disrupted.

 How IoT Companies Can Solve This Challenge